[Update] I tried Agentic Search that converts natural language to search DSL using Amazon OpenSearch Serverless NextGen × Amazon Bedrock (Claude)

 This page has been translated by machine translation.
 View original

-I'm the Cloud Business Division's Ishikawa.
-Amazon OpenSearch Serverless now supports natural language search (Agentic Search), so I tried building and testing it in the Tokyo region.
+This is from the Cloud Business Division's Ishikawa.
+Natural language search (Agentic Search) is now available on Amazon OpenSearch Serverless, so I tried building and testing it in the Tokyo region.

-Users simply describe "what they are looking for" in Japanese or English sentences, and the system interprets the intent, plans the optimal search strategy, generates OpenSearch DSL (Domain-Specific Language) queries, and returns results along with an explanation of the reasoning.
+Users simply describe "what they are looking for" in Japanese or English, and the system interprets the intent, plans the optimal search strategy, generates OpenSearch DSL (Domain-Specific Language) queries, and returns results along with an explanation of its reasoning.

-Behind the scenes, the built-in QueryPlanningTool powered by a large language model (LLM) converts natural language into DSL queries, orchestrates the appropriate tools, and retrieves results.
-Configuration can be done via API or OpenSearch Dashboards.
+Behind the scenes, the built-in QueryPlanningTool powered by a large language model (LLM) converts natural language into DSL queries and orchestrates the appropriate tools to retrieve results.
+Configuration can be done via the API or OpenSearch Dashboards.
 Agentic Search is available in all AWS commercial regions where OpenSearch Serverless is offered.

 Note that Agentic Search itself was first introduced in November 2025 for managed Amazon OpenSearch Service (version 3.3 and later), and this update makes it available for serverless collections as well.

-This time, I'll combine a next-generation (NextGen) OpenSearch Serverless collection with Amazon Bedrock's Claude Sonnet 4.6 to build natural language search over product data using the AWS CLI and the OpenSearch REST API.
+This time, I will combine a next-generation (NextGen) OpenSearch Serverless collection with Amazon Bedrock's Claude Sonnet 4.6 to build a natural language search system for product data using the AWS CLI and the OpenSearch REST API.

-Agentic Search is a mechanism where an autonomous agent understands the user's intent, selects appropriate tools, and generates and executes optimal queries.
-The core component is the QueryPlanningTool, which uses an LLM to convert natural language requests into OpenSearch DSL queries.
+Agentic Search is a mechanism in which an autonomous agent understands user intent, selects appropriate tools, and generates and executes optimal queries.
+At its core is the QueryPlanningTool, which uses an LLM to convert natural language requests into OpenSearch DSL queries.

-There are two types of agents.
-The conversational type, which handles multi-turn interactions, and the flow type, which efficiently processes single queries.
-Since our use case is simply generating DSL from natural language and performing a search, we'll configure the flow-type agent to have just one QueryPlanningTool.
+There are two types of agents: the conversational type, which handles multi-turn interactions, and the flow type, which efficiently processes single queries.
+Since this use case is simply generating DSL from natural language and performing a search, we will use a flow-type agent configured with a single QueryPlanningTool.

 The processing flow is as follows.

-For the QueryPlanningTool to call an LLM, an ML connector and model pointing to an LLM such as Bedrock must be registered in advance.
+For QueryPlanningTool to call the LLM, an ML connector and model pointing to an LLM such as Bedrock must be registered in advance.

 Prerequisites

 SigV4 signing is required to call the Amazon OpenSearch Serverless data plane (index creation, data ingestion, ML/agent APIs).
-This time, requests were signed using a Python script with the official AWS requests-aws4auth.
-The signing service name is set to aoss, which is for the serverless data plane.
+This time, requests were signed using a Python script with the official AWS requests-aws4auth library.
+The signing service name is specified as aoss for the serverless data plane.

 System Architecture